 - Sec.
 1 Introduction.
-Texas Education Code Section 51.943 outlines the steps institutions of The University of Texas System must follow in reappointing faculty.
+Texas Education Code Section 51.943 outlines the steps Texas public institutions of higher education must follow in reappointing faculty.
 That statute specifies that faculty members who are to be reappointed shall be offered a written contract at least 30 days prior to the beginning of the academic year.
 The statute also outlines the steps an institution of the System must take if it is unable to provide a written contract within the specified time frame.
 It is important that the content of such contracts appropriately reflect the rights of the institution and the faculty.
-The terms and conditions of employment of all faculty members shall be embodied in a Memorandum of Appointment in the format and with the content specified in the standard contracts found on the web site of the U. T. System Administration's Office of General Counsel. - Sec.
+The terms and conditions of employment of all faculty members shall be embodied in a Memorandum of Appointment in the form and containing the content specified in the standard contracts found on the web site of the U. T. System Administration's Office of General Counsel. - Sec.
 2 Academic Titles.
-In order to achieve consistency in the use of academic titles among the institutions of the System the following subsections describe the use of titles to apply in all institutions. - 2.1 Tenure Track Titles.
-Except for the title Regental Professor and, the additional technical titles of Master Technical Instructor, Associate Master Technical Instructor as authorized in the U. T. Brownsville Handbook of Operating Procedures the only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor - 2.2 Non-tenure Track Titles.
+To achieve consistency in the use of academic titles among the institutions of the System, the following subsections describe the use of titles to apply in all institutions. - 2.1 Tenure Titles.
+Except for the titles Regental Professor and Regents' Research Scholar, and for individuals who received tenure on or before September 1, 2010, with the technical titles of Master Technical Instructor, Associate Master Technical Instructor, or Assistant Master Technical Instructor as authorized in the U. T. Brownsville Handbook of Operating Procedures, the only titles to be used henceforth in which faculty members may hold tenure are as follows: - (a) Professor - (b) Associate Professor - (c) Assistant Professor (Tenure-Track) - 2.2 Other Titles.
 The following academic titles may also be used by the institutions of the U. T. System.
 Tenure may not be awarded to a person appointed to these titles.

-With the exception of the titles of Instructor and Technical Instructor academic service with these titles may not be counted toward the satisfaction of any maximum probationary period.
-Appointments to these titles shall be for a period of time not to exceed one academic year except in the case of Lecturer, Senior Lecturer, a clinical or research position with a title authorized by Section 2.2(c) and (d) below when an appointment may be for periods of time not to exceed three academic years.
-With the exception of the titles of Instructor and Technical Instructor, such appointments shall terminate at the expiration of the stated period of appointment without notification of non-renewal.
-If an institution determines that it is to the benefit of the institution, it may offer reappointments to these titles in accordance with Texas Education Code Section 51.943
+With the exception of the title of Instructor, academic service with these titles may not be counted toward the satisfaction of any maximum probationary period.
+Appointments to these titles shall be for a period of time not to exceed one academic year except in the case of Lecturer, Senior Lecturer, or a clinical or research position with a title authorized by Section 2.2(h) below when an appointment may be for periods of time not to exceed three academic years.
+With the exception of the title of Instructor, such appointments shall terminate at the expiration of the stated period of appointment without notification of nonrenewal.
+If an institution determines that it is to the benefit of the institution, it may offer reappointments to these titles in accordance with Texas Education Code Section 51.943.

 - (a) Instructor.
-This title denotes a probationary appointment. - (b) Technical Instructor.
-This title denotes a probationary appointment and is only used at U. T. Brownsville. - (c) Lecturer.
-This title may be used for individuals who will serve as Teachers and whose experience and qualifications are comparable to those of faculty members in untenured, tenure-track positions.
+This title denotes a probationary appointment. - (b) Technical Titles.
+Master Technical Instructor, Associate Master Technical Instructor, Assistant Master Technical Instructor, and Technical Instructor, as authorized in the U. T. Brownsville Handbook of Operating Procedures.
+These titles are only used at U. T. Brownsville. - (c) Lecturer.
+This title may be used for individuals who will serve as Teachers and whose teaching experience and qualifications are comparable to those of faculty members in untenured, tenure-track positions.
 Upon approval by the president, an institution may identify up to three divisions within this rank to be designated Lecturer I, Lecturer II, and Lecturer III. - (d) Senior Lecturer.
-This title may be used for Teachers who will augment and complement regular teaching faculty and whose experience and qualifications are comparable to those in tenure positions. - (e) Assistant Instructor or Teaching Associate.
-These titles may be used interchangeably for: - (1) certain graduate students teaching on a part-time or full-time basis who are in the last phase of their doctoral programs and who are unconditionally enrolled in graduate study, or - (2) persons who, because of the nature of their duties, such as in a laboratory or hospital, do not qualify for one of the usual academic titles and do not hold the academic training or professional distinction usually required for attaining tenured positions.
+This title may be used for Teachers who will augment and complement regular teaching faculty and whose teaching experience and qualifications are comparable to those in tenure positions. - (e) Distinguished Senior Lecturer.
+This title may be used for Teachers who will augment and complement regular teaching faculty and whose teaching experience and qualifications demonstrate extraordinary service and performance.